ojosproject/website/docs/policies/gpg.md

-# GnuPG Guide
+---
+displayed_sidebar: policies
+description: >

-[GnuPG](https://gnupg.org/) is a program that helps with encryption and digital signatures.
+  Ojos Project uses the GnuPG tool a lot for encryption and commit signatures.
+  It's important to understand how to use the gpg tool.
+---
+# GnuPG

-GnuPG is used often in the Ojos Project, so it's important for you to know how to use it.
+GnuPG, often just referred to as `gpg`, is an encryption and digital signing tool. `gpg` is used often in the Ojos Project as we encrypt interview notes and sign our commits.
+It is important that you understand how to use it.

 :::warning